apache/arrow/docs/source/python/integration/python_java.rst

 Now that we have the package built, we can make it available to Python.
-To do so, we need to make sure that not only the package itself is available, but that also its dependencies are too.
+To do so, we need to make sure that not only the package itself is available, but that also its dependencies are.

 We can use ``maven`` to collect all dependencies and make them available in a single place (the ``dependencies`` directory) so that we can more easily load them from Python: